kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 #### StoreScheduleResults

 The `StoreScheduleResults` operation is called after a pod has been scheduled (after filtering, scoring, and node selection).
 It stores scheduling results for potential reuse with subsequent pods.

-The operation receives:
-- The pod's signature
-- The node that was hinted (if any)
-- The node that was actually chosen
-- The sorted list of remaining feasible nodes (excluding the chosen node)
-- The current scheduling cycle number

 The operation first records information about the last scheduling cycle (cycle number and chosen node) for use in the next cycle's validation.